Improved bounds for centered colorings: Upper bound for graphs excluding a fixed topological minor: Lifting through the structure theorem

 A \emph{tree-decomposition} of a graph $G$ is a pair $(T,\set{B_t}_{t\in V(T)})$ where $T$ is a tree and the sets $B_t$ $(t\in V(T))$ are subsets of $V(G)$ called \emph{bags} satisfying \begin{enumerate}[nosep] \item for each edge $uv\in E(G)$ there is a bag containing both $u$ and $v$, and \item for each vertex $v\in V(G)$ the set of vertices $t\in V(T)$ with $v\in B_t$ induces a non-empty subtree of $T$. \end{enumerate} The \emph{treewidth} of a graph $G$ is the minimum $k$ such that $G$ has a tree-decomposition with all bags of size at most $k+1$.
 An \emph{adhesion set} in the tree-decomposition $(T,\set{B_t}_{t\in V(T)})$ of $G$ is a set $B_t \cap B_{t'}$ where $tt'\in E(T)$.
 The \emph{adhesion} of a tree-decomposition is the maximum size of an adhesion set.
 The \emph{torso} of a bag $B_t$ is the graph obtained from~$G[B_t]$ by adding all the edges between vertices in every adhesion set $B_t \cap B_{t'}$ where $tt'\in E(T)$.

-We are ready to present the precise statement of the structure theorem for graphs avoiding a fixed graph as a topological minor. \begin{theorem}[\cite{GM15}] For every integer $k\geq1$, there exist $a(k)$, $c(k)$, $d(k)$, and $e(k)$ such that the following holds: If $H$ is a graph on $k$ vertices and $G$ avoids $H$ as a topological minor, then $G$ has a tree-decomposition $(T,\set{B_t}_{t\in V(T)})$ with adhesion at most $a(k)$ such that for every $t\in V(T)$ we have \begin{enumerate}[label=\textup{(\roman*)},nosep] \item the torso of $B_t$ has at most $c(k)$ vertices of degree larger than $d(k)$, or \item the torso of $B_t$ avoids $K_{e(k)}$ as a minor. \end{enumerate} \end{theorem}
+We are ready to present the precise statement of the structure theorem for graphs avoiding a fixed graph as a topological minor. \begin{theorem}[\cite{GM15}] For every integer $k\geq1$, there exist $a(k)$, $c(k)$, $d(k)$, and $e(k)$ such that the following holds: If $H$ is a graph on $k$ vertices and $G$ avoids $H$ as a topological minor, then $G$ has a tree-decomposition $(T,\set{B_t}_{t\in V(T)})$ with adhesion at most $a(k)$ such that for every $t\in V(T)$: \begin{enumerate}[label=\textup{(\roman*)},nosep] \item the torso of $B_t$ has at most $c(k)$ vertices of degree larger than $d(k)$, or \item the torso of $B_t$ avoids $K_{e(k)}$ as a minor. \end{enumerate} \end{theorem}

-To lift the statement through the tree-decompositions of bounded adhesion we use the following lemma from~\cite{PS19}.
+To handle tree-decompositions of bounded adhesion we use the following lemma from~\cite{PS19}.
 We say that a tree-decomposition $(T,\set{B_t}_{t\in V(T)})$ of a graph $G$ is \emph{over a class of graphs} $\calC$ if for every $t\in V(T)$ the torso of $B_t$ lies in $\calC$.

 \begin{lemma}[\cite{PS19}] Let $\calC$ be a class of graphs such that for a fixed $d$ and every $p\geq1$, every graph in $\calC$ admits a $p$-centered coloring with $\Oh(p^d)$ colors.
 If $\calD$ is a class of graphs such that every graph $G\in\calD$ has a tree-decomposition over $\calC$ with adhesion at most $k$, then for every $p\geq1$, every graph in $\calD$ admits a $p$-centered coloring with $\Oh(p^{d+k})$ colors. \end{lemma}